TK-data/BilparkDashboard/README.md

 To add these variables to the enviroment, open up console at the backend folder, and execute ```source app-env```

+### React Native Application
+To run the Application, go to https://github.com/TK-data/BilparkApp and follow the instructions.

 ### Dashboard React Application
 Describe steps to setup and run the dashboard application.